michaelwknott/michaelwknott.github.io/content/modulo.md

 ## Python Modulo Implementation

-For future reference, the Python modulo implmentation uses the following expression to calculate the remainder:
+For future reference, the Python modulo implementation uses the following expression to calculate the remainder:

 ```
 remainder = dividend % divisor